tupes/comit-saskatoon-react/applications/notes-app-react/README.md

 For every external state in our application, we'll need to implement:
 - backend
 - client (communication, interface)
-- Context components with useState
-- functions for getting and updating state
+- Context components with useState and functions for getting and updating state

+# Pages
+- Login
+- SignUp
+- NotesFeed
+- Favorites
+- CreateNote
+- Profile